Grinding coffee correctly – 7 methods & the perfect grind for every preparation

 Guide • Coffee • Coffee Ritual

 Grinding coffee correctly is the key to good taste.
-Learn which grind size suits espresso, filter coffee, French Press, cold brew, and Turkish coffee – and how KUMO cups can transform this into a conscious Coffee Ritual.
+Learn which grind size suits espresso, filter coffee, French Press, Cold Brew and Turkish coffee – and how KUMO cups can turn it into a conscious coffee ritual.

-Coarse for French Press, medium for filter coffee, fine for espresso, and very fine for Turkish coffee.
-Combined with a suitable cup, preparation becomes a true Coffee Ritual.
+Coarse for French Press, medium for filter coffee, fine for espresso and very fine for Turkish coffee.
+Together with suitable designer ceramics, preparation becomes a conscious coffee ritual.

-The quality of coffee doesn't solely depend on the bean.
+The quality of a coffee doesn't just depend on the bean.
 The correct grind also determines whether your coffee tastes clear, bitter, watery, strong, or well-rounded.

 • Coarse: French Press and Cold Brew